 Leviticus 16:33-34 And he shall make an atonement for the holy sanctuary, and he shall make an atonement for the tabernacle of the congregation, and for the altar, and he shall make an atonement for the priests, and for all the people of the congregation.
 And this shall be an “everlasting statute” unto you, to make an atonement for the children of Israel for all their sins once a year.
 And he did as the Lord commanded Moses.

 Shifting back to the New Testament, David again attempts to justify that the Greek word “aionios” pertains to an eternal afterlife.
 I have already dispelled this myth but in order to be complete, I will continue to explain why “aionios” NEVER means eternal or everlasting.
 David quotes Matthew 18:8, Matthew 25:31-33, and Matthew 25:41 to justify the Christian heresy of the belief in literal everlasting fire.
 Here is a question to the reader… in regards to Matthew 18:8, do you really think Christ is instructing his disciples to literally cut off their hands or feet?
 Is it not clear that this is spiritual and symbolic?
 If this part of the scripture isn’t literal then why does David contend that the supposed “everlasting fire” is literal?
 The reason is because David doesn’t have a clue what he is talking about.
 He has no spiritual insight whatsoever and his carnal minded teaching is consistent with the evil heresies spewed all throughout Christianity.
 Prepare yourselves for a revelation about David since he wants all of his followers to believe that he is doing the will of God.
-David quotes Matthew 25:41 which is one of Christianity’s most favorite “hell” justifying verses and then goes on to explain that “Tarturus” is the place prepared for the devil and his angels but David lies again.
+David quotes Matthew 25:41 which is one of Christianity’s most favorite “hell” justifying verses and then he goes on to explain that “Tarturus” is the place prepared for the devil and his angels but David lies again.
 I have already explained that the word “Tartarus” doesn’t even belong in the scriptures and the fact that David thinks that God would inspire Peter to use a pagan mythological word in His word is preposterous.
 David believes that this “everlasting fire” is synonymous with the pagan hell that Christianity has preached from its pulpits for centuries but David errs.
 David says that Matthew 25:41 is a universalist nightmare and he also says that you will never hear a simple answer for the explaining of this verse but let me pose this question… If the revelation of scripture was supposed to be simple, why would God raise up prophets to deliver His message?
 What would be the purpose of all the prophets that God used if everyone could just read the scriptures and understand what it says?
 It is clear that scriptural understanding is a gift from God and not something that everyone possesses?
 Here are the scriptures that David quotes;

 Matthew 25:41 Then shall he say also unto them on the left hand, Depart from me, ye cursed, into everlasting fire, prepared for the devil and his angels: